milliesolem/ctf-dl/README.md

 # 🛠️ ctf-dl

 **ctf-dl** is a fast and flexible command-line tool for downloading CTF challenges from various platforms.
-It supports authentication, filtering and custom templates.
+It supports authentication, filtering, custom templates, and preset output formats.

 > [!WARNING]
 > This project is still in development